beatriz-lafuente/Clustering-Personality-Traits/README.md

 # Clustering

 Several algorithms of clustering were used, like:
-- Hierarchical Clustering
+- Hierarchical Clustering;
-- K-Means Clustering
+- K-Means Clustering;
-- PAM
+- PAM;
-- Clustering of variables
+- Clustering of variables;
-- etc
+- etc.

 ### Best result was algorithm K-Means with 2 clusters